BrentGrammer/ModernizeJSApp/README.md

 - `docker compose up`
 - Go to http://localhost:8080
+  - To visit the other page, go to http://localhost:8080/?page=page2

 ## Branches

 - Each branch is an iteration of the app trying out different tooling and setup.
 - Consult the README in the branch for prerequisites and documentation.